k3karthic/totp-generator-web/README.md

 ## Deployment

 Development happens on the devel branch and merged with main for a release.
 A GitHub build hook pushes a new version for every update of the main branch using the contents of the dist folder.
-Netlify and CloudFlare host the site.

 Use the following command to update the `dist` folder.
 The command removes CSP configurations which are only required for development.
 ```